 When you use your Part D prescription drug benefits, we will send you a summary report to help you understand and keep track of payments for your Part D prescription drugs.
-This summary report is called the $SmartSummary^{TM}$ .
+This summary report is called the $SmartSummary^{TM}$.

-The SmartSummary tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
+The SmartSummary tells you the total amount you, others on your behalf, and we have spent on your Part D prescription drugs and the total amount paid for each of your Part D prescription drugs during each month the Part D benefit is used.
 The SmartSummary provides more information about the drugs you take, such as increases in price and other drugs with lower cost-sharing that may be available.
 You should consult with your prescriber about these lower cost options.
 Chapter 6 (What you pay for your Part D prescription drugs) gives more information about the SmartSummary and how it can help you keep track of your drug coverage.

-A SmartSummary summary is also available upon request.
+The SmartSummary is also available upon request.
 To get a copy, please contact Member Services (phone numbers are printed on the back cover of this booklet).